diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Comma-Separated Values and Tab-Separated Values
 Comma-separated value (CSV) files are supposed to contain a fixed number of fields per line, and the fields are separated by a comma (or a tab in the case of tab-separated value, or TSV, files).
 Records are often stored one per line, but this is not always the case as records can sometimes span lines.
 CSV and TSV files can sometimes be inconsistent, most frequently with respect to handling newlines, escaping, and rendering non-ASCII characters, or noninteger numbers.
 CSVs cannot handle nested field types natively, so we have to unpack and pack to specific fields manually.

-Unlike with JSON fields, each record doesn’t have field names associated with it; instead we get back row numbers.
-It is common practice in single CSV files to make the first row’s column values the names of each field.
+Unlike with JSON fields, each record doesn’t have field names associated with it; instead we get back row numbers. `It is common practice in single CSV files to make the first row’s column values the names of each field`.

 Loading CSV/TSV data is similar to loading JSON data in that we can first load it as text and then process it.
 The lack of standardization of format leads to different versions of the same library sometimes handling input in different ways.